ehdtlaos/Fetch/README.md

 If you are planning on testing the server, current port is set to 3000 and can use localhost:3000/ to continue your testings.

+You can use testing applications like Postman to test the cases.

 Reminder: Member's account balance cannot go negative.
 Remember to provide membership id to each members.

 ## Installation